 Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you.
 Luke 6:38 (NKJV)

 My dear friend Jodi gave me these measuring spoons a few years ago.
 Aren’t they neat decorated with tea cups?
-I use them often for measuring and baking, or just to entertain our baby Joel.
+I use them often for measuring and baking.

 The other day I was looking at these spoons again and recalled a devotion I heard at Awana a long time ago.